-“Trudy” is great to groom and brave to ride.
+“Trudy” is great to groom and brave under saddle.
 She’s a beautiful flat mover with a lovely top line and great natural carriage.

 Trudy is eligible for the 2019 RRP Thoroughbred Makeover.

 Trudy is 2020 Retrained & Remarkable Challenge eligible.
-As such she will be invited to vie for $5,000 in cash and prizes at the 2020 New Vocations All-Thoroughbred Charity Horse Show at the Kentucky Horse Park in Lexington, where she will receive a free stall and free entry into R&R Challenge classes (which include English and western pleasure, hunter hack, trail, driving and an in-hand classes).
+As such she will be invited to vie for $5,000 in cash and prizes at the 2020 New Vocations All-Thoroughbred Charity Horse Show at the Kentucky Horse Park in Lexington, where she will receive a free stall and free entry into R&R Challenge classes (which include English and Western pleasure, hunter hack, trail, driving and in-hand classes).

 ADOPTION FEE POLICY

 New Vocations’ adoption fees are intentionally set lower than the cost of buying most Thoroughbreds or Standardbreds through a private seller.
 In today’s market, it’s not unusual for horses coming right off the track to be listed for sale at a price between $2,000 and $5,000.
 At New Vocations, we set a fee that will ultimately help each horse find a home quickly.
 The program’s facilities are always at full capacity, which means we cannot take in an additional horse until one is adopted.
 Adopters should be encouraged to know that by adopting a horse through New Vocations, they are actually helping two horses transition to careers outside of racing.

 Additionally, adopters get great value for their money: The majority of the horses have been in the program for a minimum of 60 days.
 During that time, horses are rehabilitated (if needed), socialized with other horses, fully evaluated, and in work with a professional trainer.
 New Vocations fully discloses each horse’s history and provides all available medical records, many of which include X-ray and ultrasounds.